-Grant Thornton was re-appointed as External Auditors of the Company during of the Company Annual Meeting of Shareholders held on 08 April 2019 for the ensuing year.
-Grant Thornton is the auditor of the Company since its incorporation in 2015.
+Grant Thornton was re-appointed as External Auditors of the Company through written resolution in lieu of annual meeting on 30 June 2020 for the ensuing year.

 Since there is no Audit & Risk Committee, the board has reviewed the audit process, the effectiveness and performance of the audit team and the output, quality and cost effectiveness of the audit and concluded that the Services of Grant Thornton be retained.